NIKANIS/PROJECT-I-/README.txt

 0.3
 	Can move the player, added colliders for attacks.
 Skill haven't got collider yet.
 	Full implemented animations and UI.
 Some relevant sounds FX like skill, punch and kick.
+0.4
+ 	Camera limits for the player.
+Full implemented colliders for the player and its particles.
+	Player can collide with the enemy.
+God Mode when pressing F5 to see colliders and direct win/lose.

 -https://github.com/NIKANIS/PROJECT-I-